tyler569/nightingale/README.md

 - [X] Physical memory locator / page frame allocator
 - [X] Expandable kernel heap
 - [ ] Move more stdlib things to libk
-- [ ] Tasking and kernel threads (real processes - struct Proc or something)
+- [X] Tasking and kernel threads (real processes - struct Proc or something)
+  - [ ] Reorganize and improve this system.
   - [ ] include a vmm table

 ### What this project is